 Contact the Denver Wrongful Death Lawyers at Eddington Law

 The lawyers at Eddington Law have been serving the people of Denver for over thirty years.
 We can handle the stressful aspects of your claim for you so that you can focus on saying goodbye to your loved one.
-No other firm is better suited to handle your case than the experienced team at Eddington Law.
+No other firm is better suited to handle your case than the experienced Denver based wrongful death attorneys from Eddington Law..
 Don’t wait any longer to receive the compensation and closure you deserve.
-Call us today at (303) 815 1585 or contact us via our website to schedule a free consultation.
+Call us today at (303) 815-1585 or contact us via our website to schedule a free consultation.